Reviews You Can Rely On

 REASONS TO AVOID

-The Outdoor Research Carbide shines thanks to its extremely breathable and comfortable shell material.
-The 3L (three-layer) Pertex Shield fabric is one of our most breathable and comfortable materials tested.
+The Outdoor Research Carbide shines for milder weather and high-output skiing, thanks to its extremely breathable and comfortable shell material.
+The 3L (three-layer) Pertex Shield fabric is one of our most breathable and supple materials tested.
+“I love Pertex specifically for the backcountry due to its higher breathability and flexible feel,” noted our tester.
 The DWR coating is also convincing, providing excellent weather protection for its weight.
 Combine all of this with ski-specific features to take you from the resort to the backcountry, and you have a stellar value for an excellent price.
+“I could easily pack this shell away even with limited space,” said our lead tester, “but it also has all of the necessary features to make it a good resort jacket.

-While this stretchy 3-layer jacket provides excellent breathability and water resistance, we felt the more biting winds permeate the thin material during testing.
-This more backcountry-oriented shell is so thin that we question how it will hold up to the test of time, but after months of use, we have no reason to believe it will perform poorly.
+While this soft, stretchy shell jacket provides excellent breathability and fine water resistance, we felt the more biting winds permeate the thin material during testing.
+We also question how the thin and stretchy material will hold up over time, especially when it comes to the DWR treatment.
+The waterproofing and wind resistance can't compare to that of higher-end Gore-Tex shells like the Arc'teryx Sentinel.
+On windy, below-zero days at the resort, this jacket wasn't quite enough to cut the cold.
 Lastly, we wish the powder skirt was removable, like the one on the Black Diamond Recon Stretch Shell.
-Despite these critiques, we believe the Carbide performs similarly to many high-end shells on the market at a fraction of the price.
+If you want more weather resistance but similar backcountry capability, check out the Arc'teryx Sentinel.
+Despite our critiques, we believe the Carbide performs similarly to many backcountry-oriented shells on the market at a fraction of the price.

 Read more: Outdoor Research Carbide review